ranasid17/BCI-EEG/README.md

 Notes:
   1) Power Band Analysis calculates average change in signal laterality origin for ipsilateral AND contralateral hemispheres independently in PC space.
-  2) Signal Laterality Analysis uses ipsilateral:contralateral signal change across all trials to determine if there is an effect.
+  2) Power Ratio Analysis uses ipsilateral:contralateral signal change across all trials to determine if there is an effect.